By Paula Parker

 On our way back to the other side of the Island my adventurous other half decided that we should go for a walk and checkout the viewpoint.

-I won’t lie the hike up to the viewpoint was tricky especially in our thongs; nevertheless definitely worth doing, thankfully the National Park have placed a series of ropes along the track which came in handy especially along the steep sections.
+I won’t lie the hike up to the viewpoint was tricky especially in our flip flops.
+Thankfully the National Park have placed a series of ropes along the track which came in handy especially along the steep sections.

-The hike was definitely worth doing; check out the stunning views from the top of Lankhaung Viewpoint.
+The hike was definitely worth doing; check out the stunning views from the top of Lankhaung Viewpoint in the picture below.